1 June 2025

 Per diems up to £25/day will be provided when away overnight or on double delivery days.
 Touring will take place in a company provided vehicle, with some additional travel allowance provided where necessary and agreed beforehand.

-Accommodation will be provided for all tour locations away from our nominal base of Leeds.
+Accommodation will be provided for all tour locations away from our nominal base of Glasgow.

 Please apply via your agent or directly with your CV, Spotlight link (if applicable) and headshot to: David Chafer, Producer, TiE It Up Theatre, david@tiu-theatre.co.uk

-This breakdown has also been listed on Spotlight.
+This casting breakdown has also been listed on Spotlight.